 We often prescribe a cod liver oil for babies, as it combines naturally occurring vitamin D with omega-3s.
 The right dose depends on your baby’s age, health concerns and other important factors.
 Your best bet is to seek professional advice before giving a nutrient supplement.

 As the cause of eczema in babies is usually internal, topical treatments can only go so far.
 But offering some symptomatic relief can help you and your bub to feel better.

 We prefer to use all-natural high-quality options for topical relief.
-Our top pick is the Bee Soothed Balm by Beetanicals.
+Our top pick is the Bee Relieved Balm by Beetanicals.
 It contains beeswax and Manuka honey, along with soothing chamomile and calendula.